About the Negotiations

 Since the start of the 2007 musician's contract, the Minnesota Orchestra administrative team has taken a salary reduction, a wage freeze and had their pension contributions from the Association reduced by more than 40 percent.
 The average full-time staff salary was $53,000 in fiscal year 2008 and increased to $54,000 by fiscal 2012.
 (In that same time period, the average musician salary increased from $113,000 to $135,000.)
 The average staff member earns three weeks of vacation a year.
 On the Orchestra's 12-member management team, only two leaders currently earn more than the musician's current base salary.

-Additionally, the size of the administrative staff has decreased by 20 percent since 2009 due to layoffs—and the MOA contributes 24 percent less to administrative staff medical coverage than it contributes to the musicians' medical coverage.
+Additionally, President and CEO Michael Henson has volunteered to reduce his salary package by the same reduction musicians take.
+The size of the administrative staff has decreased by 20 percent since 2009 due to layoffs—and the MOA contributes 24 percent less to administrative staff medical coverage than it contributes to the musicians' medical coverage.

 Have musicians offered concessions in response to the Orchestra's financial challenges?